chingu-voyages/vk1-bears-team-02BE/README.md

    ```sh
   npm start
    ```
-*The front-end component must also be started to use the application *This backend server would be running on port 5000
+*The front-end component must also be started to use the application <br>
+*This backend server would be running on port 5000